 Melody S. Goodman, MS, PhD

-Assistant Professor, Surgery/Division of Public Health Sciences, School of Medicine
+Assistant Professor, Division of Public Health Sciences, Department of Surgery, School of Medicine

-Dr. Goodman is interested in identifying origins of health disparities and developing, as necessary, evidence-based primary prevention strategies to reduce these health disparities.
-She seeks to develop a more rigorous understanding of the social risk factors that contribute to health disparities in the St. Louis metropolitan area with the goal of developing culturally competent, region-specific solutions through collaborative activities with community members, community-based organizations, faith-based organizations and faculty at Washington University School of Medicine and at the Brown School.
-The purpose of this work is not to continue to identify problems; rather her work focuses on the development of solutions for improving health in communities.
+Dr. Goodman’s research interest and emphasis is on identifying origins of health disparities and developing, as necessary, evidence-based primary prevention strategies to reduce these health disparities.
+She seeks to develop a more rigorous understanding of the social risk factors that contribute to health disparities in the St. Louis metropolitan area with the goal of developing culturally competent, region-specific solutions through collaborative activities with community members, community-based organizations, faith-based organizations and faculty at Washington University.

 Dr. Goodman has two primary lines of research: 1) a biostatistical track that conducts applied statistical research on methods for community-based cancer interventions and health disparities research; and 2) a community-based public health track that will focus on developing the infrastructure for community-based participatory research through academic community collaborations, as well as the implementation and evaluation of community-based participatory research projects to reduce health disparities.